NixOS/nix/doc/manual/src/glossary.md

     links.
 NARs are generated and unpacked using `nix-store --dump` and `nix-store --restore`.
   - `∅` \
     The empty set symbol.
-In the context of package history, this denotes a package was not present prior to installation.
+In the context of profile history, this denotes a package is not present in a particular version of the profile.
   - `ε` \
     The epsilon symbol.
 In the context of a package, this means the version is empty.
 More precisely, the derivation does not have a version attribute.